Developer200010/Movie_Site/README.md

 - movies details

 ## File structure
->Context.jsx : It this file all the global varibles have been declared.
+>Context.jsx : It this file all the global varibles have been declared.<br>
->Home.jsx : It is the file where all the movies cards have been declared.
+>Home.jsx : It is the file where search component and movie component have been declared.<br>
->
+>Moive.jsx : It is the file which is containing all the detalis of a movies which is being invoked in Home.jsx.<br>
+>SinglePage.jsx : It is the file which is containing single detalis of a single movie card.<br>
+>Search.jsx : this file is containing all the funtionality of search movies.

+## Delpoyment server
+- Netlify.com